 Difference between Broadband and Baseband Transmission

-- Digital signalling.
+- Digital signaling.

 - Frequency division multiplexing is not possible.

-- Baseband is bi-directional transmission.
+- Baseband is the bi-directional transmission.

 - Example: Ethernet is using Basebands for LAN.

-- Analog signalling.
+- Analog signaling.

-- Transmission of data is unidirectional.
+- The transmission of data is unidirectional.

-- Signal travelling distance is long.
+- Signal traveling distance is long.

-- Frequency division multiplexing possible.
+- Frequency division multiplexing is possible.

 - Simultaneous transmission of multiple signals over different frequencies.

 - Example: Used to transmit cable TV to premises.

-|1.||In baseband transmission, the type of signalling used is digital.||In broadband transmission, the type of signalling used is analog.|
+|1.||Type of Signal||In baseband transmission, the type of signaling used is digital.||In broadband transmission, the type of signaling used is analog.|

-|2.||Baseband Transmission is bidirectional in nature.||Broadband Transmission is unidirectional in nature.|
+|2.||Direction Type||Baseband Transmission is bidirectional in nature.||Broadband Transmission is unidirectional in nature.|

-|3.||Signals can only travel over short distances.||Signals can be travelled over long distances without being attenuated.|
+|4.||Distance covered by the signal||Signals can only travel over short distances.
+For long distances, attenuation is required.||Signals can be traveled over long distances without being attenuated.|

-|4.||It works well with bus topology.||It is used with a bus as well as tree topology.|
+|5.||Topology||It works well with bus topology.||It is used with a bus as well as tree topology.|

-|5.||In baseband transmission, Manchester and Differential Manchester encoding are used.||Only PSK encoding is used.|
+|8.||Encoding Techniques||In baseband transmission, Manchester and Differential Manchester encoding are used.||Only PSK encoding is used.|

-|7.||Baseband transmission is easy to install and maintain.||Broadband transmission is difficult to install and maintain.|
+|12.||Installation and Maintenance||Baseband transmission is easy to install and maintain.||Broadband transmission is difficult to install and maintain.|

-|8.||This transmission is cheaper to design.||This transmission is expensive to design.|
+|13.||Cost||This transmission is cheaper to design.||This transmission is expensive to design.|

 |14.||Application||Typically seen in Ethernet LAN networks.||Typically found in cable and telephone networks.|